nextgis/docs_ngweb/source/layers.rst

    Create resource dialog for PostGIS connection.

-Enter display name that will be visible in administrator interface.
-Do not confuse this name with a name of layers in a database.
+Enter display name that will be visible in the administrator interface.
+Not to be confused with layer name in a database.

-Field "Keyname" is optional.
+"Keyname" field is optional.

 You can also add resource description and metadata on the corresponding tabs.